- Step 1: Understanding Executive Condominiums

 After booking your executive condo unit, two important matters must be settled.

-- Secure financing: Secure a letter of offer from a bank to finance the remaining 80% of your EC purchase price.
-To secure a bank loan, you must submit the necessary documents, including the option-to-purchase.
-If you are unsure which bank to approach, your property agent can assist by providing recommendations of loan packages for your consideratipn and comparison.
+Secure Financing: Obtain a letter of offer from a bank to finance the remaining 80% of your EC purchase price.
+Your property agent can recommend loan packages.

-- Engage a conveyancing lawyer: A conveyancing lawyer handles the legal aspects of property transfers.
-They prepare and review documents, manage financial matters, provide legal advice, communicate with involved parties, ensure compliance with laws, protect client interests, and finalise the transfer.
-Their expertise is crucial for smooth, legally sound property transactions.
-If you do not have a conveyaning lawyer in mind, your property agent can recommend.
+Engage a Conveyancing Lawyer: A conveyancing lawyer handles the legal aspects of property transfers.
+Their expertise is vital for ensuring a smooth and legally sound transaction.
+If you do not have any conveyancing lawyer in mind, your property agent can also provide recommendations.

 Step 9: Financing Your Executive Condo